 Um.
 No. Please don’t.

 She wasn’t completely sure what it meant, although she’s heard the terms before (haven’t we all?).

-The terms Active and Passive merely relate to the word order in a sentence.
+Active voice and passive voice merely relate to the word order in a sentence.

 If the first few words are about the actor/doer, it’s considered an Active Voice sentence.